Follow the instructions below to generate your google credentials :

 Setting up the OAuth Credentials

-Now, under APIs and Services section in the menu on the sidebar, click on Credentials,
+• Now, under Clients section in the menu on the sidebar,

-• Under that select the OAuth client ID option.
+• Under that you will see Create OAuth client ID option.

 • Add the type as Web Application, and give it a name (For ex: Xyne)